 Paxlovid is subject to a large number of drug interactions.
 At this stage the full range of interactions and their clinical significance is incompletely understood as clinical experience is limited.
-The PANORAMIC trial participants are home-based and are required to isolate.
+The PANORAMIC trial participants are home-based and are advised to isolate.
 This imposes some constraints on drugs which can be safely co-administered with Paxlovid in this context.

-The following list is based on the summary of product characteristics SPC list of drugs that are contraindicated for use with Paxlovid or should be used with caution with Paxlovid.
+The following list is based on the summary of product characteristics SmPC list of drugs that are contraindicated for use with Paxlovid or should be used with caution with Paxlovid.
 For each a recommendation is provided based on a risk assessment.
-The list will be updated as new information becomes available (without protocol amendment).
+List B will be updated as new information becomes available and a protocol substantial amendment will be submitted for regulatory approval when the list is modified.
 The list is not exhaustive and if the investigator considers the potential participant is taking a drug which could put the subject at unacceptable risk, they should be excluded.
 There are some drugs which can be interrupted or adjusted during the trial- a specific recommendation is made for these.